-Phung Lai currently serves as the Interim Director of Alternatives in Action High School.
-She has been an educator and educational leader in the Bay Area for over fifteen years.
-Phung has extensive service in various Oakland non-profit organizations, AmeriCorps programs, and in multiple K-12 charter and district schools including Oakland Unified School District (OUSD) and Kern County Superintendent of Schools (KCSOS) where she was the Northern California regional program supervisor for the California Endowment’s Building Healthy Communities/Youth statewide mentoring program.
+Phung Lai is an educator and educational leader in the Bay Area for nearly 20 years.
+Phung has extensive service in various Oakland non-profit organizations, AmeriCorps programs, and multiple K-12 charter and district schools, including Oakland Unified School District and Kern County Superintendent of Schools where she was the Northern California regional program supervisor for the California Endowment’s Building Healthy Communities/Youth statewide mentoring program.
 During this time, she collaborated with OUSD, Fresno Unified School District, Merced City and County School Districts, Sacramento City Unified School District, and Del Norte County Unified School District working with school administrators, staff and students to implement mentoring throughout schools and local community based organizations.
 Throughout Phung’s career, she has been part of the leadership team for three charter schools, served as a mentor, teacher, and school administrator.
 She is also an endorsed trainer with the California School-Age Consortium (CalSAC).

 Phung received her Bachelor of Arts degree in Social Welfare with a minor in education from UC Berkeley and holds a Clear California Teaching Credential and Masters of Education in teaching with the Reach Institute for School Leadership.
 She values time with family and friends, enjoys sports, and loves learning and trying new things.